noe98/Cayley/README.md

-# Stochastic Absorption Rates Modeled on Networks
+# Cayley
-Research by Justin Pusztay, Matt Lubas, and Griffin Noe, for research with Dr. Irina Mazilu at Washington and Lee University.
+Research by Justin Pusztay, Matt Lubas, and Griffin Noe with Dr. Irina Mazilu at Washington and Lee University.

 ## Overview